Japan greenlights first South Korea export since July curbs, but with a warning

 The dispute, rooted in their wartime past and exacerbated by the recent tightening of curbs on shipments of three high-tech components, has stoked nationalism and raised trade concerns.

-Relations between the two U.S. allies worsened late in 2018 as part of a decades-old dispute over compensation for forced labourers during Japan’s occupation.
-South Korea has invoked its difficult history with Japan, which colonised the Korean peninsula during World War Two.
+Relations between the two U.S. allies worsened late in 2018 as part of a decades-old dispute over compensation for forced laborers during Japan’s occupation.
+South Korea has invoked its difficult history with Japan, which colonized the Korean peninsula during World War Two.

 South Korea’s president, Moon Jae-in, said on Thursday that tighter curbs would undermine Japan’s international credibility and accused Tokyo of using its industrial advantage as a weapon against another country.

-“The measures so far undermine the trust of the free trade order and the international division of labour,” Moon said.
+“The measures so far undermine the trust of the free trade order and the international division of labor,” Moon said.

 “Even if there are any gains, it will be short-lived.
 In the end it is a game without winners, where everyone, including Japan itself, becomes a victim.”